CloudLabsAI-Azure/agentic-ai-lab-files/lab-files/exercise2.md

    > This **Key 1** value will be `AZURE_OPENAI_KEY` and **Endpoint** value will be `AZURE_OPENAI_ENDPOINT`.

-1. Now, from the resource list in the resource group pane, select **ai-vision-<inject key="DeploymentID" enableCopy="false"/>** AI Vision resource.
+1. Now, from the resource list in the resource group pane, select **vision-<inject key="DeploymentID" enableCopy="false"/>** AI Vision resource.

    ![](./media/ex2img1n.png)